nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring.rst

 Zephyr's logger options
 -----------------------

-Zephyr's :ref:`zephyr:logging_api` starts with the default ``ERR`` logging level (only errors reported).
-This level is used by default by the application.

 You can configure custom logger options for each Zigbee and ZBOSS module.
 To do this, configure the related Kconfig option for one or more modules: